wavicle-limechat/widget-sdk-android/CLIENT_INTEGRATION_GUIDE.md

 - `conversation-started`: A new conversation has been started.
 - `agent-joined`: An agent has joined the chat.
 - `message-received`: A new message has been received.

+### Widget Close Events

+The `onClose()` callback is triggered by the following events:

+- `close-widget`: User clicked the minimize/close button
+- `widget-back`: User clicked the back button (same behavior as close-widget)

 ```kotlin
 private fun handleWidgetMessage(message: Map<String, Any>) {